w3c/wcag3/how-to/outcomes/clear-meaning/index.md

    1. Yes, view meets *Text is programmatically determinable*, continue.
    2. No, continue to step 3.
 2. Does the *accessibility support set* meet [Explain ambiguous text or provide an unambiguous alternative](methods/explain-ambiguous-text/)?
    1. Yes, pass.
+Stop.
    2. No, continue.
-3. Does the publisher sufficiently explain the ambiguous text or provide an unambiguous alternative?
+3. Does the author meet [Explain ambiguous text or provide an unambiguous alternative](methods/explain-ambiguous-text/)?
-   1. Yes, view meets [Explain ambiguous text or provide an unambiguous alternative](explain-ambiguous-text), pass.
+   1. Yes, pass.
+Stop.
    2. No, fail.

 #### Exceptions